 - Higher Copayments: These are fixed payments you pay for any doctor visit.
 If these are high, you can qualify for a low premium.

 A premium is often the most important part of a health plan.
 You need to ensure to pay on time before getting your plan terminated.
-If high premiums worry you, get free quotes at New Health Insurance and find your best fit.
+If high premiums worry you, get free quotes at New Health Insurance and find the best health insurance companies for your best fit.